 The average agent sells about 5-6 homes a year, so if you want to be above average you could double that number.
 The old saying is the top 20% of real estate agents do 80% of the business -- if you work hard and become that top 20%, you will have no trouble finding clients and will make a substantial income.
 Successful agents can sell upwards of 50 homes a year.
 Depending on your share of the commission and the price of your homes, that’s a lot to look forward to.

 So how much does a Texas agent make?

 Texas is prospering when it comes to population growth.
 According to recent figures from the U.S. Census Bureau, Texas cities are growing faster than cities in all other states.
 It’s safe to say that now is the time to dive into the real estate market and get your Texas real estate license.

 Let’s break it down by each city...

-Considering the information above, the statewide average would be $72,144.
-However, there is no limit to how much a real estate agent can make.
+While these are the averages, remember that there is no limit to how much a real estate agent can make.
 Building a reputation in your area and becoming an expert in the field will render no limits to your annual income.

-As you can see, there is good money to be made by a Texas Realtor.
-It's yours for the taking…
+As you can see, there is good money to be made by a Texas real estate agent.
+It's yours for the taking!

 And if you don’t pursue real estate for a full-time job, it’s a great part-time option, especially for mothers.
 It’s a flexible career, letting you make your own hours and can be a smaller time commitment if you are satisfied with a lower number of sales.